 - Once the noodles are a little soft and separated, set them aside to cool completely before stir-frying.

 - (If You Are Using Dried Rice Noodles) Soak the dried wide rice noodles in hot water for 6-8 minutes until they are pliable and can be easily bent, then drain the water and set it aside.

 - In a small bowl, combine all the sauce ingredients and set aside.(If You Are Using Dried Rice Noodles) - Add ¼ cup of water to the sauce mix.

 Putting It Together

-- Set the stove to medium high heat and add a bit of oil to a non-stick frying pan or well seasoned wok.
+- Set the stove to high heat and add a bit of oil to a non-stick frying pan or well-seasoned wok.

-- Once the pan is hot, add in the beef and cook it for about 1-2 minutes (No more than 2 minutes) Once it is cooked (it’s okay for it to be medium rare), remove the beef and set aside for later
+- Once the pan is hot, add in the marinated beef and cook it for about 1-2 minute (No more than 2 minutes, you want the beef to be medium rare).
+Remove the beef from the pan and set aside for later

 - Clean out the frying pan/wok and add in a bit of oil.
 Once the oil is hot add in the white onion and cook for about 1 minute.

 - Then add in the noodles and the sauce mix at the same time and stir the noodles with the sauce.
 Use the sauce to soften up the noodles more, and keep moving the noodles around so it doesn't sit too long against the pan (else it might stick to it).
 Cook it for about 1-2 minutes or until it looks soft.

 - Throw in the bean sprouts and green onions and the cooked beef and quickly toss it into the noodles and turn off the heat.